This tender slow cooker Mississippi Roast recipe only requires 4 ingredients to achieve perfection. Perfect for Sunday Supper, holidays and more.

 Personally, I love learning new cuisines and techniques.
 I never grew up with a crock pot and a few years ago, I have no idea what a Mississippi Roast roast.

-It’s a great idea to get out of the comfort zona and give new seasonings and flavorings a try.
+It’s a great idea to get out of the comfort zone and give new seasonings and flavorings a try.
 It has made me a much more open-minded and a better cook.

 I hope you can try this delicious 4 Ingredient Mississippi Roast at home.
 If you do, please upload a pic on Instagram and tag me @Livingsweetmoments or use the hashtag #LivingSweet.
 I promise to repost it.